 PADHI+ cannot be used for developments around nuclear sites, explosive sites or quarries.
 In these cases, planning authorities must consult the appropriate HSE Directorate for advice.
 PADHI+ cannot be used for consulting HSE on applications for Hazardous Substances Consent; these must be referred to HSE's Bootle Office.

-From 1 August 2011, HSE has introduced a new source of advice for local planning authorities seeking help with use of PADHI+ to consult HSE for advice on planning applications.
+In August 2011 HSE introduced a new source of advice for local planning authorities seeking help with use of PADHI+ to consult HSE for advice on planning applications.

-The new service will be hosted by the Health and Safety Laboratory (HSL); an agency of HSE.
-When necessary, HSL will be supported by staff from HSE’s Major Accidents Risk Assessment Unit on more complex enquiries.
+The service is hosted by the Health and Safety Laboratory (HSL); an agency of HSE.
+When necessary, HSL is supported by staff from HSE’s Major Accidents Risk Assessment Unit on more complex enquiries.

 If a planning authority needs some general help or advice in using PADHI+, or in relation to a specific planning application, they should send relevant details by email to: email@example.com.